Do you ever have the urge to just take off walking - and never stop?

 Across the Continent

 Thru-hiking the Appalachian or Pacific Crest Trail.
 Walking across Australia.
 Walking around the world carrying a 10-foot cross.
 People take on amazing quests.
-Former Canadian Volkssport Federation President Ole Oleson and wife Helene are walking from the Arctic Ocean to the Pacific in western Canada, and then across Canada to the Atlantic Ocean.
-Last week they were making 40 kilometers (25 miles) a day.
+Former Canadian Volkssport Federation President Ole Oleson and wife Helene walked from the Arctic Ocean to the Pacific in western Canada, and then across Canada to the Atlantic Ocean.
+They made as much as 40 kilometers (25 miles) a day.
 That's a marathon a day.

 Ultramarathons and Death Marches